audrow/audrow-blog.github.io/source/_drafts/using-hexo.md

 This is nice because it is less work to write in Markdown than HTML.
 If you're not familiar with Markdown, there are many resources online, including [this Markdown cheatsheet](https://www.markdownguide.org/cheat-sheet/).

+TK discuss frontmatter and writing in markdown here

 In addition to standard Markdown you can write your post in HTML directly or use [Hexo's tag-plugins](https://hexo.io/docs/tag-plugins).
 I don't really use the tag-plugins, as I can do all the same things in Markdown, which I'm more familiar with.